Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal

+Compared to many other solid state Floquet engineering schemes, MFPD offers two major advantages: First, the Floquet drive couples to a resonant mode (the plasmon), which stores its energy over many oscillation cycles and thus amplifies its effects.
+Second, it operates in a regime with strongly suppressed photon absorption and heating (see Fig. \ref{fig:floquet_engineering}).

+While we focus on THz plasmons in this manuscript, we note that the MFPD principle is very general, and could be employed to create time varying media with other kinds of collective modes and at different frequencies.
+The main limitation with respect to the frequency range is that the amplitude modulation, which is responsible for the time-varying properties, is significantly slower than the carrier frequency of the Floquet drive.
+Potentially, MFPD can be applied to magnons in ferro- and antiferromagnets, which span a range of frequencies between GHz and THz \citep{rezende2019introduction_antiferromagnetic_magnons,kreisel2009_YIG_magnon_spectra}.
+Here similar effects could be mediated by the renormalization of the effective exchange constant by coherent light \citep{mentink2015_Mott_exchange_floquet,chaudhary2019orbital_floquet_engineering_exchange,ron2020_light_induced_enhancement_of_exchange}.

 Our starting point are electrons in a two dimensional material.
-An effective quasi-energy band structure is induced by driving the electrons coherently with light of frequency $\Omega$.
-The subsequent periodic modulation of the drive amplitude with a frequency $\omega_{1}\ll\Omega$ results in a periodically changing Fermi velocity.
+An effective quasi-energy band structure is induced by driving the electrons coherently with light of frequency $\Omega_{F}$.
+The induced band structure depends on the amplitude of the driving signal.
+A subsequent periodic modulation of the drive amplitude with a frequency $2\omega_{1}\ll\Omega_{F}$ results in a periodically changing Fermi velocity.
 The oscillation of the Fermi velocity parametrically couples to the soft plasmon modes of the two dimensional electron gas.
 This is the principle of MFPD, which is illustrated in Fig.\ref{fig:floquet_engineering}.
-In the linear approximation, the Floquet-engineered dynamics of the plane wave plasmon modes $\delta\rho_{\mathbf{q}}$ is governed by the equation
+In this letter, we will consider plasmons with low frequencies of a few THz \citep{lundeberg2017_koppens_plasmonics_near_field}.
+The principle, however, can be applied more broadly, depending on material and driving parameters.